 4.0.
-MONEY ASPECTS OF THE VISITORS 33 4.1 Average daily expenditure spent in Aruba per category 33 4.2 Average daily expenditure by place of residence 33 4.3 Average daily expenditure by purpose of visit 4.4 Average daily expenditure by number of visits to Aruba 4.5 Average daily expenditure by yearly household income level 4.6 How many persons does the expenditure cover 4.7 Hotel related statistics 4.8 Average expenditure per person per trip by the major market 4.9 Tourism expenditure in Aruba by the major markets 4.10 Tourism expenditure in Aruba by yearly household income level of the visitors 4.11 Lodging tax 4.12 Casino tax 4.13 Tourism receipts 4.14 Estimated total tourism expenditure 4.15 Marketing expenses of the Aruba Tourism Authority (A.T.A.)
-35 5.0.
-MARKET SHARES IN THE CARIBBEAN 36 5.1 Tourist arrivals in the Caribbean by destination 5.2 Cruise passenger arrivals to the Caribbean by destination 5.7 Tourists arrivals from the United States to the Caribbean on 37 Tables of Quarterly Results for 2011 & 2012 38 2.
-TOURISM IN ARUBA 2.1 Number of stay over visitors by place of residence 20 2.1 Number of stay over visitors by place of residence ەدە مە 2.2 Cruise passengers 2.3 Total number of visitors 2.4 Average length of stay by place of residence of visitors to Aruba 2.5 Number of visitor nights by place of residence 2.6 Airport traffic / number of passengers traveling by air 2.7 Aircraft landings 2.8 Stay-over visitors by carrier 39 3.
-VISITOR'S PROFILE 40 3.1.
-CHARACTERISTICS OF THE VISITORS 40 3.1.1 Age groups of the visitors 3.1.2 Yearly household income of the visitors 3.1.3 Occupation of the visitors 3.1.4 Method used by visitors used to book a trip to Aruba 40 3.1.5 Visitors that have been to Aruba by cruise and have been to the Caribbean prior to this v isit40 3.2.
-BAHAVIOR OF THE VISITORS 41 3.2.1 Number of visits to Aruba 3.2.2 Purpose of visit 3.2.3 Type of accommodation used by the visitors 41 3.2.4 Travel arrangement of the visitors 3.2.5 Single most important source of information in making a decision to visit Aruba 3.2.6 Users of timeshare properties: owners vs. non-owners 3.2.7 Type of flight used by the visitors 3.2.2 Purpose of visit
+MONEY ASPECTS OF THE VISITORS 4.1 Average daily expenditure spent in Aruba per category 33 4.2 Average daily expenditure by place of residence 33 4.3 Average daily expenditure by purpose of visit 4.4 Average daily expenditure by number of visits to Aruba 4.5 Average daily expenditure by yearly household income level 4.6 How many persons does the expenditure cover 4.7 Hotel related statistics 4.8 Average expenditure per person per trip by the major market 4.9 Tourism expenditure in Aruba by the major markets 4.10 Tourism expenditure in Aruba by yearly household income level of the visitors 4.10 Fourish expenditure in Aruba by yearly household income level of the visitors 4.11 Louging tax 4.12 Casino tax 4.14 Estimated total tourism expenditure 4.15 Marketing expenses of the Aruba Tourism Authority (A.T.A.)
+5.0.
+MARKET SHARES IN THE CARIBBEAN 5.1 Tourist arrivals in the Caribbean by destination 36 5.2 Cruise passenger arrivals to the Caribbean by destination 5.7 Tourists arrivals from the United States to the Caribbean on Tables of Quarterly Results for 2011 & 2012 2.
+TOURISM IN ARUBA 2.1 Number of stay over visitors by place of residence 38 2.2 Cruise passengers 38 2.3 Total number of visitors 2.4 Average length of stay by place of residence of visitors to Aruba 2.5 Number of visitor nights by place of residence 2.6 Airport traffic / number of passengers traveling by air 2.7 Aircraft landings 2.8 Stay-over visitors by carrier 3.
+VISITOR'S PROFILE 3.1.
+CHARACTERISTICS OF THE VISITORS 3.1.1 Age groups of the visitors 3.1.2 Yearly household income of the visitors 3.1.3 Occupation of the visitors 3.1.4 Method used by visitors used to book a trip to Aruba 3.1.5 Visitors that have been to Aruba by cruise and have been to the Caribbean prior to this vis ;it40 3.2.
+BAHAVIOR OF THE VISITORS 3.2.1 Number of visits to Aruba 41 3.2.2 Purpose of visit 3.2.3 Type of accommodation used by the visitors 3.2.4 Travel arrangement of the visitors 3.2.5 Single most important source of information in making a decision to visit Aruba 3.2.6 Users of timeshare properties: owners vs. non-owners 3.2.7 Type of flight used by the visitors